ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 `'yarpp_support' => true`

 If you would like to programmatically control which post types are considered in an automatically-displayed related posts display, use the `yarpp_map_post_types` filter.

-= Can I customize how YARPP displays? =

-Yes.
-Developers can call YARPP's powerful relatedness algorithm from anywhere in their own code.
-Some examples and more details are in my slides from my [WordCamp Birmingham talk](http://www.slideshare.net/mitcho/relate-all-the-things).

-`
-yarpp_related(array(
-	// Pool options: these determine the "pool" of entities which are considered 'post_type' => array('post', 'page', ...),
-	'show_pass_post' => false, // show password-protected posts
-	'past_only' => false, // show only posts which were published before the reference post 'exclude' => array(), // a list of term_taxonomy_ids. entities with any of these terms will be excluded from consideration.
-	'recent' => false, // to limit to entries published recently, set to something like '15 day', '20 week', or '12 month'.
-	// Relatedness algorithm options: these determine how "relatedness" is computed
-	// Weights are used to construct the "match score" between candidates and the reference post 'weight' => array(
-		'body' => 1,
-		'title' => 2, // larger weights mean this criteria will be weighted more heavily 'tax' => array(
-			'post_tag' => 1,
-			... // put any taxonomies you want to consider here with their weights )
-	),
-	// Specify taxonomies and a number here to require that a certain number be shared:
-	'require_tax' => array(
-		'post_tag' => 1 // for example, this requires all results to have at least one 'post_tag' in common.
-	),
-	// The threshold which must be met by the "match score" 'threshold' => 5,

-	// Display options:
-	'template' => , // either the name of a file in your active theme or the boolean false to use the builtin template 'limit' => 5, // maximum number of results
-	'order' => 'score DESC'
-),
-$reference_ID, // second argument: (optional) the post ID.
-If not included, it will use the current post. true); // third argument: (optional) true to echo the HTML block; false to return it `

-Options which are not specified will default to those specified in the YARPP settings page.
-Additionally, if you are using the built-in template rather than specifying a custom template file in `template`, the following arguments can be used to override the various parts of the builtin template: `before_title`, `after_title`, `before_post`, `after_post`, `before_related`, `after_related`, `no_results`, `excerpt_length`.

-If you need to use related entries programmatically or to know whether they exist, you can use the functions `yarpp_get_related( $args, $reference_ID )`  and  `yarpp_related_exist( $args, $reference_ID )`. `yarpp_get_related` returns an array of `post` objects, just like the WordPress function `get_posts`. `yarpp_related_exist` returns a boolean for whether any such related entries exist.
-For each function, `$args` takes the same arguments as those shown for `yarpp_related` above, except for the various display and template options.

-Note that custom YARPP queries using the functions mentioned here are *not* cached in the built-in YARPP caching system.
-Thus, if you notice any performance hits, you may need to write your own code to cache the results.

-Here is an example of how to use a custom YARPP query and cache the results for a day:

-`
-$result = get_transient('yarpp_custom_results_for_' . $post->ID);
-if(! $result){
-	$result = yarpp_related(['post_type' => 'reply'],null,false);
-	set_transient('yarpp_custom_results_for_' . $post->ID, $result, DAY_IN_SECONDS);
-}
-echo $result;
-`

 = Does YARPP support custom taxonomies? =